blurpesec/metalyth-blog-content/publish/On-chain Marketplace Design for Eve Frontier.md

 	- Build a working MVP of the order-book DEX in the current smart assembly system.
     - Measure gas costs, latency, and order update frequency under real gameplay conditions.

-2. **Design AMM Logic for Indivisible Assets**

-    - Explore step-function pricing models.
-    - Simulate pricing behavior across small pool sizes to validate player perception.

-3. **Implement Hybrid Inventory Routing**

-    - Extend SSU logic to support asset-specific routing to either AMM or order book systems based on liquidity or asset type.

-4. **Test UX Impact**
+2. **Test UX Impact**

     - Conduct UX trials for both systems with real players.
     - Focus on expectation mismatches in AMM-based trade execution for items like ships.

-5. **Publish Sample Code & Schema**
+3. **Publish Sample Code & Schema**

     - Share base smart contract logic (e.g., MUD tables, order struct formats) for community iteration.
     - Open a reference indexer design for off-chain order discovery.
+Or use the on-chain storage for order indexation (store formatted)

-6. **Solicit Community Feedback**
+4. **Solicit Community Feedback**

     - Open up a discussion thread with other players/devs to identify friction points or new gameplay opportunities.

+5. **Implement Hybrid Inventory Routing**

+    - Extend SSU logic to support asset-specific routing to either AMM or order book systems based on liquidity or asset type.

+6. **Design AMM Logic for Indivisible Assets**

+    - Explore step-function pricing models.
+    - Simulate pricing behavior across a small number of pools to validate player perception.
+    - Solicit feedback

 # 7. Further Reading